When Puppies and Kittens Need Milk Replacer

-I hope you never get an orphan puppy to raise, but if you do, enlist a retired female to care for them.
+I hope you never have an orphan puppy to raise, but if you do, enlist a retired female to care for him.
 We often use retired moms to help care for big litters or for babies with issues.
-I have a friend with a schnauzer that takes any baby and mothers it when bottle feeding.
+I have a friend with a Schnauzer that takes any baby and mothers it when bottle-feeding.
 The baby can be returned to birth mom, if the situation allows it, even after a week's time.
-If you always put the retired mom in the same kennel she will soon learn she is getting a baby when that happens.
+If you always put the retired mom in the same kennel, she will soon learn she is getting a baby when that happens.
 Foster moms will ease your labor of caring for bottle-raised babies by mothering, cleaning, kissing and keeping them warm when you are not available.

 If necessary, you can help orphan puppies survive by fostering them on a nursing mom.
-I do this quickly and with ease.
 Most dog and cat moms are amazing in their ability to know when a baby needs to be mothered and will take them without incident.
 The kindness these moms show to babies is overwhelming the first time you see it.

 CONTROLLING THE "SORE BOTTOM"

-is a yeast type product and soothes the tummy as yogurt does.
-It also changes the stool pH so they do not get the diaper rash fanny we always fight when bottle feeding.
+is a yeast-type product that soothes the tummy as yogurt does.
+It also changes the stool pH so they do not get the diaper rash fanny we always fight when bottle-feeding.
 Breeders’ Edge® Foster Care™

 has the Bio-Mos®